 This allows you to test out the equipment first.
 High-performance ski equipment can get expensive so it’s best to do this before you buy.

-2. Consider Taking a Lesson
+2. Take a Lesson

 Professional ski instruction is one of the most important tips for first time skiing.
-This can be especially helpful when you are going with a group of seasoned skiers.
-As you can learn from a trained expert, who also has the time and attention to teach you.
+This can be especially helpful when you are going with a group of seasoned skiers as you can learn from a trained expert, who also has the time and attention to teach you.

 Lessons can offer hands-on practice for learning the right techniques.
 You also get to go over safety instructions to reduce the risk of falling.
 This way you’ll feel better prepared and more comfortable with the equipment.
+For the best ski tips and to truly learn how to ski, lessons are vital in understanding this thrilling activity.

 3. Do Some Prep Work